 The Pages service at Indiana University is for professional, research, instructional, and academic web pages only.
 You should not use Pages to share hobbies, family information, and favorite entertainment links or other purely personal content.
 If you will be using your web pages for official IU business related to your organizational unit, approved professional organization, or registered student group, then you should request an account on Webserve.
 Accounts on Webserve have access to subservices and web utilities not available through Pages.
 For more, see the IU Webmaster's Accounts.
 To determine which account is best for you, see the Pages and Webserve sections of Central hosting.

 The web pages for the Pages service are hosted on Mercury; that is where you will log in and create, upload, or update your pages.
-If you have an IU Network ID but not a Mercury account, to create an account, see Instructions for getting additional computing accounts at IU
+If you have an IU Network ID but not a Mercury account, to create an account, see At IU, if I already have some computing accounts, how do I get others?

 Your account should be available within an hour after you create it, and will have a storage space of 1 GB.